CyberCorps(R): Scholarship for Service (SFS) program

 3555 E Patrick Rd Midland, MI 48642

-To learn more about this scholarship, we invite you to attend an information session in Grand Rapids, Lansing or online.
+To learn more about this scholarship, we invite you to watch a pre-recorded scholarship information session.

 Students participating in the SFS program at Davenport University must meet the following requirements:

 - Attending school on a full-time basis while receiving a scholarship under the SFS program

 - Junior, senior, graduate student in appropriate Cybersecurity program (or 2nd year in approved AAS program at GRCC)

 - A United States citizen or Permanent Resident*